Promotion digraphs: Introduction

-In this paper, we prove that a rectangular increasing tableau is uniquely determined by its promotion digraphs (\Cref{thm:inc_tab_determined}).
-A remarkable feature of this result is that, unlike for standard tableaux, it does not extend to increasing tableaux of nonrectangular shapes; indeed, we give explicit examples of nonrectangular increasing tableaux with the same promotion digraphs (\Cref{ex:cant_get_shape,ex:cant_get_top_row}), and moreover of a nonrectangular increasing tableau with the same promotion digraph as a rectangular tableau (\Cref{ex:rect_nonrect_same_digraph}).
-Furthermore, the reconstruction of a rectangular increasing tableau from its promotion digraphs is significantly more complicated than for standard tableaux.
+In this paper, we conjecture that a rectangular increasing tableau is uniquely determined by its promotion digraphs (\Cref{conj:inc_tab_determined}).
+A remarkable feature of this conjecture is that, unlike for standard tableaux, it does not extend to increasing tableaux of nonrectangular shapes; indeed, we give explicit examples of nonrectangular increasing tableaux with the same promotion digraphs (\Cref{ex:cant_get_shape,ex:cant_get_top_row}), and moreover of a nonrectangular increasing tableau with the same promotion digraph as a rectangular tableau (\Cref{ex:rect_nonrect_same_digraph}).
+Although we do not know a general algorithm for the reconstruction of a rectangular increasing tableau from its promotion digraphs, in practice our partial results are highly effective for reconstruction.
 We also give some partial characterizations of the digraphs that arise as promotion digraphs of increasing tableaux.

 In the special case of two-row increasing tableaux, we prove an analogue (\Cref{thm:Kpromotion_2row_via_balance_points}) of the balance point characterization of promotion.
-We use this characterization to give a complete description of the promotion digraphs of two-row rectangular increasing tableaux (\Cref{thm:complete_graphs}).
+We use this characterization to give a complete description of the promotion digraphs of two-row rectangular increasing tableaux (\Cref{thm:complete_graphs}), establishing the $2$-row case of \Cref{conj:inc_tab_determined}.
 These promotion digraphs turn out to be closely related to the noncrossing set partitions that were connected to two-row rectangular increasing tableaux in \cite{Pechenik:CSP}.
 Reinterpreting noncrossing set partitions as a kind of \emph{plabic graph}, we show in \Cref{cor:trip=prom_2row} that these promotion digraphs coincide with a notion that we introduce (building on ideas of \cite{Postnikov, Gaetz.Pechenik.Pfannerer.Striker.Swanson:SL4}) of \emph{$(i,r)$-trip digraphs} for the corresponding plabic graphs.
 This result is an instance of the ``trip$=$prom phenomenon'' that is a guiding principle in recent work on webs (e.g.\ \cite{Hopkins.Rubey,Gaetz.Pechenik.Pfannerer.Striker.Swanson:SL4,Gaetz.Pechenik.Pfannerer.Striker.Swanson:2column}).